 - BS in Management Information Systems (BIS)

-The College of IS&T offers optional concentrations in Information Assurance and Internet Technologies which are designed to provide students within existing ISQA or CS degree programs an opportunity to add a more technical or applied dimension to their respective programs of study.
+The College of IS&T offers optional concentrations in Information Assurance and Internet Technologies to students pursuing undergraduate degrees in Management Information Systems or Computer Science; the concentrations are designed to provide students an opportunity to add a more technical or applied dimension to their respective programs of study.